dltj/dltj-blog/content/2022-02-03-issue-83-cdl-wwe-childrens-book.md

 Pulling through a thread from last week about [Worldwide Wrestling Entertainment's video archive]({% post_url_absolute 2022-01-27-issue-82-digital-library-video-preservation-selling-prayers-ebook-legislation %}#wwe-video-preservation)...I included a quote from WWE’s Director of Media Technology Bryan Staffaroni: <quote>"We owned so much of the WCW library, but we just never opened some boxes, because we just had so much stuff."</quote> It came from a section near the end of the article.
 The last paragraph explains why they have so much archival material: "Recently, WWE acquired one of the few North American organizations it had yet to own: Mid-South Wrestling..."

-Cory Doctorow's post provides a perspective on {% include robustlink.html href="https://prospect.org/power/rollups-professional-wrestlings-ruthless-monopoly-era/" versionurl="https://web.archive.org/20220202212719/https://prospect.org/power/rollups-professional-wrestlings-ruthless-monopoly-era/" versiondate="2022-02-02 21:26:26+00:00" title="Rollups: Professional Wrestling’s Ruthless Monopoly Era | The American Prospect" anchor="an article from The American Prospect" %}.
+Cory Doctorow's post provides a perspective on {{ robustlink(href="https://prospect.org/power/rollups-professional-wrestlings-ruthless-monopoly-era/", versionurl="https://web.archive.org/20220202212719/https://prospect.org/power/rollups-professional-wrestlings-ruthless-monopoly-era/", versiondate="2022-02-02 21:26:26+00:00", title="Rollups: Professional Wrestling’s Ruthless Monopoly Era | The American Prospect", anchor="an article from The American Prospect") }}.
 Not only do we know why there are so many unopened boxes, but we know how WWE can afford its digital preservation infrastructure.

 ## Self-publishing the Local Way
 {: #self-publishing}